||Assam Urban Infrastructure Investment Program - Tranche 1

 |Status of Implementation Progress (Outputs, Activities, and Issues)

-(i) Implementing agencies and ULBs effectively manage the project: Both the PMC and DSC consultants are fully operational and helping the Project Management Unit (PMU) in the procurement activities.
-Government is requested to expedite the process of engaging key positions in the PMU.
+(i) Implementing agencies and ULBs effectively manage the project: Both the PMC and DSC consultants are fully operational and helping the Project Management Unit (PMU) and Project Implementation Units (PIUs) in the procurement and supervision activities.
+Guwahati Development Department (GDD), Government of Assam is taking steps to strengthen staffing in PMU and PIUs.

-(ii) Improved and increased water supply area in project city: One package involving construction of 6 storage reservoirs and allied works in Guwahati is already awarded and most of the sites have been turned over to the contractor for preparatory works.
-Another package involving construction of transmission main pipelines and allied works for water supply project in Guwahati is also awarded and commenced preparatory works.
-The design, build and operation of intake works, raw water rising main, water treatment plant, clear water pumping stations and allied works in Guwahati will be covered under Tranche 2 The package is already bid out and is currently under evaluation.
+(ii) Improved and increased water supply area in project city: One package involving construction of 6 storage reservoirs and allied works in Guwahati; and another package involving construction of transmission main pipelines and allied works for water supply project in Guwahati, which were awarded earlier had to be terminated due to poor performance of contractor.
+The terminated contracts are being rebid and are currently under bid evaluation.
+The design, build and operation of intake works, raw water rising main, water treatment plant, clear water pumping stations and allied works in Guwahati will be covered under Tranche 2.

 (iii) Reduced flooding through improved urban drainage in the project cities: Contract for the construction of DTP drain box culverts and allied works in Dibrugarh is already awarded.
-Preparatory works are completed.
+Works are currently in progress.

-(iv) Solid waste management infrastructure improved in Dibrugarh city: The bidding process for the design, build and operation of 100 metric tons processing plant and 60 metric tons Sanitary Landfill site and allied works in Dibrugarh is targeted after the environmental clearance is received in Q3 2015.
+(iv) Solid waste management (SWM) infrastructure improved in Dibrugarh city: The bidding process for the design, build and operation of 100 metric tons processing plant and 60 metric tons Sanitary Landfill site and allied works in Dibrugarh is currently under process and is likely to be awarded within Q2 of 2016.
+Once package for procurement of SWM equipment is being planned to be bid out in Q3 of 2016.